White Haitians

+White Haitians (Blancs Haïtiens, [blɑ̃ (s)aisjɛ̃]; Haitian Creole: Blan Ayisyen), are Haitians of predominant or full European descent.
+There were approximately 20,000 whites around the Haitian Revolution, mainly French, in Saint-Domingue.
+They were divided into two main groups: The Planters and Petit Blancs.
+The first Europeans to settle in Haiti were the Spanish.
+The Spanish enslaved the indigenous Haitians to work on sugar plantations and in gold mines.
+European diseases such as measles and smallpox killed all but a few thousand of the indigenous Haitians.
+Many other indigenous Haitians died from overwork and harsh treatment in the mines from slavery.
+Most Europeans who settled in Haiti were killed or fled during the Haitian Revolution.

 History

 European conquest and colonization

 The presence of whites in Haiti dates back to the founding of La Navidad, the first European settlement in the Americas by Christopher Columbus in 1492.
 It was built from the timbers of his wrecked ship Santa María, during his first voyage in December 1492.
 When he returned in 1493 on his second voyage he found the settlement had been destroyed and all 39 settlers killed.
 Columbus continued east and founded a new settlement at La Isabela on the territory of the present-day Dominican Republic in 1493.
 The capital of the colony was moved to Santo Domingo in 1496, on the south east coast of the island also in the territory of the present-day Dominican Republic.
 The Spanish returned to western Hispaniola in 1502, establishing a settlement at Yaguana, near modern-day Léogâne.
 A second settlement was established on the north coast in 1504 called Puerto Real near modern Fort-Liberté – which in 1578 was relocated to a nearby site and renamed Bayaha.
+The Spanish began to enslave the indigenous Taíno and Ciboney people soon after December 1492.

 The settlement of Yacanagua was burnt to the ground three times in its just over a century long existence as a Spanish settlement, first by French pirates in 1543, again on 27 May 1592 by a 110 strong landing party from a 4 ship English naval squadron led by Christopher Newport in his flagship Golden Dragon, who destroyed all 150 houses in the settlement and finally by the Spanish themselves in 1605, for reasons set out below.